locple/LiquidCrystal_I2C_UTF8/README.md

 ## Not yet support
 - Autoscroll
-- Printing Japanese Kana on LCDs with Japanese standard ROM!!
+- Printing Japanese Kana on LCDs with Japanese standard ROM(!)
+- Printing European languages on LCDs with European standard ROM(!)